 - Back Patio has table and chairs & room to BBQ (although we have no BBQ at present, one could be purchased at the local hardware store with ease and upon request).

 An Urban Oasis: On the front porch or back patio you'll hear the clip-clop of mules pulling buggies back to the barn around the corner; Freight trains' horns in the distance; Ships honking on the Mississippi a stone's-throw away; Birds; Frogs in the neighbors' pond; No loud music from bars or clubs.
 Smell night-blooming jasmine, coffee roasting in the warehouses downriver, and the tempting aromas that emanate from our diversity of local restaurant kitchens.

 Guests enter the house through the front door, while your host enters through the back door via the alleyway (and may pass through your space when you're out for convenience's sake, or for housekeeping).
 So, it's essentially like 2 separate studio apartments, sharing a bathroom in the middle, and sometimes the kitchen, back yard, and front porch.

 A note on cleanliness: The Chicory House gets 4 out 5 stars from its guests for cleanliness (please see our reviews below).
 It might have a little dust here and there, but wouldn't you, if you were over a 150 yrs. old?
 Your space and the bathroom are cleaned and sanitized, but be aware that it's not as pristine and posh as a new hotel!

 I look forward to hearing from you with any questions, and to hearing a little about yourself and why you'd like to stay here when you visit The Crescent City.

 Please note that preference is given to guests with a profile picture, and a brief if not detailed profile (or email) describing themselves.
-Minimum stay (preferred) is 2 nights, but 1 night stays will be considered during less-busy times of year.
+Minimum stay - 2 nights, but 1-night stays may be considered last minute or within a few days or your visit.